 5) GMAT score (or comparable GRE score)

-GMAT or GRE is obligatory in admission group 2 (minimum score 600 in GMAT or equivalent GRE score).
+GMAT or GRE is obligatory in admission group 2 (minimum score 600 in GMAT, 555 in GMAT Focus edition or GRE score of 157 verbal reasoning - 158 quantitative reasoning).

 PHASE II: Interview and further assessment